findsylls: A Language-Agnostic Toolkit for Syllable-Level Speech Tokenization and Embedding

 \section{Generative AI Use Disclosure}

-Generative AI was used only for polishing and editing the manuscript.
-All content, including technical descriptions, experimental design, results interpretation, and conclusions, is original work of the authors.
-The authors assume full responsibility for the accuracy and integrity of the paper and consent to its submission.
+Generative AI was used for copyediting and polishing the manuscript.
+All technical content, experimental design, results interpretation, and conclusions are my own work.
+I assume full responsibility for the accuracy and integrity of the paper and consent to its submission.